peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * (*) In the .NET version, eligible getters are the public, nonstatic getters of read/write properties (and also those of read-only properties in the case of a compiler-generated type).

- * (*) In the Java version, eligible getters are public, nonstatic methods starting with "get" or "is", either word followed by upper-case "A" to "Z", that take no parameters and do not return void.
+ * (*) In the Java version, eligible getters are public, nonstatic methods starting with "get" or "is" (either word followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9"), that take no parameters and do not return void, except that methods named "getClass" are not eligible getters.

  * Then, the method returns a CBOR map with each eligible getter's name or property name as each key, and with the corresponding value returned by that getter as that key's value.
-If a key begins with the word "Is", "is", or "get", followed by an upper-case A to Z, the "Is", "is", or "get" is deleted from the key.
-Then, each key is converted to camel-case (meaning if the key starts with A to Z, that letter is lower-cased).
-(Passing the appropriate "options" parameter can be done to control whether the "Is" or "is" prefix is removed and whether a camel-case conversion happens.)
+Before adding a key-value pair to the map, the key's name is adjusted according to the rules described in the [PeterO.Cbor.PODOptions](PeterO.Cbor.PODOptions.md) documentation.

-<b>Note:</b> For security reasons, an application should, whenever possible, not base this parameter on user input or other externally supplied data unless the application ensures that the possible set of  <i>obj</i>
+<b>Note:</b> For security reasons, an application should, whenever possible, not base this parameter on user input or other externally supplied data unless the application limits  <i>obj</i>
- inputs to this method is limited to types specially handled by this method (such as  `int`  or  `String` ) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
+ inputs to types specially handled by this method (such as  `int`  or  `String` ) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.

 REMARK: The behavior of this method is likely to change in the next major version (4.0).
 There are certain inconsistencies between the ToObject method and the FromObject method as well as between the .NET and Java versions of FromObject.
 For one thing, DateTime/Date objects in FromObject are converted differently between the two versions -- either as CBOR maps with their "get" properties (Java) or as tag-0 strings (.NET) -- this difference has to remain for backward compatibility with version 3.0.
 For another thing, the treatment of properties/getters starting with "Is" is subtly inconsistent between the .NET and Java versions of FromObject, especially when using certain PODOptions.
 A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
 It is also hoped that--